About this day

 About Julia Geddes

 Julia Geddes is an experienced Head of English, a Senior Examiner for a major examination board and a textbook author.
-She has published a large number of study guides for both GCSE and A-level students.
+She has published many study guides for both GCSE and A-level students.

 The Art of Persuasion Carol Leach, Examiner, Teacher and Textbook Author